Feels Blind Literary, Issue #5

 I write all of this now to remind myself of where we are at this moment.
 We can't be complacent with taking back the White House or even winning the Georgia runoffs in January.
 Trump is a mere symptom of a much larger problem in this country.
 If these four years have taught us nothing else, I hope they've taught each of us that we have so much individual power and even more collective power, power we can harness to continue pushing for meaningful change at the local and national level.
 We need to completely reinvent what's possible in this country for all of us, but especially for those who are the most marginalized among us.

 Thank you to all of those who shared your brilliant stories and art with Feels Blind Literary over the years, trusting us with your work.
 And a huge thank you to all of those activists who continue to do far more than me and push me to be a better person every single day.
 There are more of you than I could have ever imagined four years ago.
-It was important for us to launch Issue #5 on the Winter Solstice, as it felt symbolic that we'll now gain an hour of sunlight each day going forward as we inch toward spring.
+Writing this on the Winter Solstice feels symbolic, as we'll now gain an hour of sunlight each day going forward as we inch toward spring.
 While this project emerged from my love for punk rock and a need to act in the face of anger and uncertainty, our commitment to this publication now is fueled by hope and a determination to push for change.
 We hope you enjoy the pieces in this issue as much as we do.
 I can't wait to see what we do together next.
 XO, Lindsay